julianpeeters/avro-scala-macro-annotations/README.md

 1) `@AvroTypeProvider("path/to/schema")` - Automatically convert Avro Schemas to Scala case class definitions for use in your favorite Scala Avro runtime.

-2) `@AvroRecord` - Use Scala classes to represent your Avro records, serializable by the Apache Avro runtime (a port of [Avro-Scala-Compiler-Plugin](https://code.google.com/p/avro-scala-compiler-plugin/))
+2) `@AvroRecord` - Use Scala classes to represent your Avro records, serializable by the Apache Avro runtime (a port of [Avro-Scala-Compiler-Plugin](https://code.google.com/p/avro-scala-compiler-plugin/)).

-Get the dependency with:
+Get the dependency with (Scala 2.10 or 2.11):

         libraryDependencies += "com.julianpeeters" % "avro-scala-macro-annotations_2.10" % "0.2"